 MP for Exeter

-Steve Race is a Labour (Co-op) MP for Exeter, elected in 2024.
-He currently sits on the Bus Services (No. 2) Bill committee and has previously served on the Crown Estate Bill committee and the Science, Innovation and Technology Committee, reflecting a focus on transport, science and public estates.
+Steve Race is a Labour and Co-operative MP for Exeter, first elected in 2024.
+He currently sits on the Bus Services (No. 2) Bill [HL] committee and has previously served on the Crown Estate Bill [HL] committee and the Science, Innovation and Technology Committee, reflecting his involvement in transport, infrastructure and science policy.

-Has eight declared financial interests, including four visits outside the UK and three entries relating to gifts, benefits and hospitality from UK sources; one miscellaneous interest is also recorded.
+He has eight declared interests: four visits outside the UK, three entries for gifts, benefits and hospitality from UK sources, and one miscellaneous entry.

 Generated 21 February 2026